ubarsc/python-fmask/doc/source/index.rst

 USGS Landsat
 ^^^^^^^^^^^^

+**Update:** Since the USGS released their Collection-1 data set (completed globally in 2017), they now distribute cloud, shadow and snow masks included in their QA layer.
+These are calculated using CFMask, which should, in principle, be equivalent to the results of this code.
+Therefore, when processing USGS Collection-1 data, users may prefer the USGS-supplied masks.
+See `USGS QA Layer <https://landsat.usgs.gov/collectionqualityband>`_.

 The command line scripts supplied can process an untarred USGS Landsat scene.
 Firstly, the reflective and thermal bands must be stacked separately.
 This needs to be done in a different manner depending on the sensor. (**Note:** The wild cards shown here are for